Frobenius light cone and the shift unitary: Introduction

 \subsection{The shift unitary}

-This paper is about another task which we will prove is parametrically harder to perform in systems with power-law interactions: implementing the shift unitary on a one-dimensional ring of $R$ sites.
+This paper is about another task which we will prove cannot be performed quickly perform in systems with power-law interactions { than a naive application of (\ref{eq:LRlikebound}) would suggest}: implementing the shift unitary on a one-dimensional ring of $R$ sites.
 We define the shift unitary $U_{\mathrm{sh}}$ as: for any single-qubit operator $A$.
 Here and below, site indices $x$ are integers modulo $R$.
 Our goal is to constrain the time necessary to implement $U_{\mathrm{sh}}$ using a local Hamiltonian protocol.
-Defining subject to locality and boundedness constraints on $H(t)$, we will see that it can take a parametrically long time in system size to obtain $U=U_{\mathrm{sh}}$.
+Defining subject to locality and boundedness constraints on $H(t)$, we will see that it can take a parametrically long time in system size to obtain $U=U_{\mathrm{sh}}$. { Clearly, (\ref{eq:LRlikebound}) does not give us any condition on the time it takes for $U^\dagger_{\mathrm{sh}}A_xU_{\mathrm{sh}}=A_{x+1}$, since this criterion can be achieved in finite time by using a Hamiltonian evolution that implements a SWAP gate on $x$ and $x+1$. }

 The shift unitary is an example of a quantum cellular automaton (QCA), which refers to any unitary operator with a strict light cone, meaning that $C(x,t)=0$ for large enough values of $x$ \cite{Farrelly2020}.
 In \cite{Gross2012}, the authors (GNVW) showed that all QCA can be written as a composition of a finite-depth quantum circuit and a translation operator.
 The net flow of information of generated by the translation is a discrete invariant captured by the GNVW index of a QCA.
 This index is formally defined in terms of operator algebras on an infinite lattice, but it can also be understood in finite systems using tensor network methods \cite{Cirac2017} or entropic measures \cite{Duschatko2018,Gong2021}.
 The index theory shows that any QCA with a non-zero index cannot be implemented as a finite-depth quantum circuit \cite{Gross2012}.
 Indeed, the simplest implementation of the shift unitary requires a circuit of SWAP gates whose depth grows linearly in system size.